rdammkoehler/TDDExceptionsFirst/README.md

 The savings account is another service, only accessible during bank-hours, so if we are outside of bank hours, save the transaction as pending for later processing

 ### Identified Cases:
 * HP-1: Deposit yields balance < configured amount.
-No side-effects
+No side effects
 * HP-2: Deposit yields balance > configured amount.
 Transfer funds successfully
 * HP-3: Deposit yields balance > configured amount outside bank hours.
 Transfer funds is pending.
 * EP-1: Savings service unavailable